svn2github/cytoscape/csplugins/trunk/ucsd/mes/genomespace/weblaunch-webstart/README.txt

 	mvn webstart:jnlp-inline -Dwebstart.url=http://example.com

 Note that the "-Dwebstart.url=http://example.com" argument is manadatory to provide the jnlp file with a codebase.

+The actual GenomeSpace command is:

+	mvn clean webstart:jnlp-inline -Dwebstart.url=http://chianti.ucsd.edu/genomespace

 If this is your first time using Webstart you must create a keystore: